Where Biden’s racial justice agenda stands

 But the pardons didn’t release anyone from jail — there is no one in federal custody for simple possession of marijuana.

-Still, for those who had a felony conviction, the pardon will restore civil rights, like voting, that had been stripped away.
-And while the pardon doesn’t erase the convictions from anyone’s record, it will make it easier for those convicted to apply for a job or try to rent an apartment.
+Still, for those who had a felony conviction, the pardon will restore civil rights, including voting, that had been stripped away.
+And while the pardon doesn’t erase the convictions from anyone’s record, it will make it easier for those convicted to apply for a job or rent an apartment.

 White supremacy